MileHacker Logo

 Banks & ATMs

 Banks typically open Monday-Friday, from 9 AM to 2 PM.
-ATMs (Cajeros Automáticos) are widely available at banks, supermarkets, and shopping centers throughout A City in southern chile, operating 24/7.
+ATMs (Cajeros Automáticos) are widely available at banks, supermarkets, and shopping centers throughout A City in the southern part of chile, operating 24/7.

 Restaurants & Cafes

 Lunch service usually runs from 1 PM to 3 PM.
-Dinner service begins later, from 8 PM to 11 PM.
-Cafes often open earlier and close later than restaurants.
+Dinner service begins later, from 8 IN the evening to 11 AT night.
+Cafes often open earlier plus near later than restaurants.
 Museums and sights typically open Tuesday-Sunday, 10 AM to 5 PM; most close Mondays.
 Always check set hours.

 Public Holidays & Service Notes

 Chile observes several public holidays.
 On such days, businesses, banks, and public services may close or operate with reduced hours.
-Public transport might also experience reduced frequency.
+Public transport could also experience reduced frequency.

 Dates